 The Essential Guide to Growing Happy + Healthy Succulents

-Succulents are all the rage and with good reason.
+Succulents are all the rage, and for good reason.
 They are beautiful, interesting, and in most cases easy to care for.
 They are often used as decor both indoors and out, yet that doesn’t mean that they ARE decor (ie: meant to be set on a fireplace mantle to collect dust).
 Succulents are living plants that require some care to survive and thrive, and while caring for them is not complex, knowing the basics will help you have the healthiest plants around.
 Oh, and it’s fun to play with succulents.
 You can create all sorts of weird and wonderful planters – so much so that everything you see will begin to take shape as a place to plant.
 If you are new to gardening or consider yourself a brown thumb, I hope that succulents are your gateway to digging into a little garden therapy!

 What is a Succulent?

 Succulents are a general name for any plant that has a swollen part that can hold excess water.
 This could occur in the leaves, stem, or even roots.
 Most commonly, people refer to succulents as plants with fleshy leaves, typically identified as types of Sedum, Sempervivium, Echeveria, Aeonium, and Crassula.
 Understanding that the word ‘succulents’ doesn’t refer to a type of plant, but instead describes its characteristics, will help when understanding how to care for them.Choosing Succulents